AlexisTM/fun-together/README.md

 ## In depth

+Game type:
+- `http://127.0.0.1:8081/ROOM` returns (in text/plain) the game type (started with Prepare)

 Then endpoint of the websocket server is defining if you are a Host client (Game) or a Player client by the websocket you created.
 - `ws://127.0.0.1:8081/CREATE` creates a new game
 - `ws://127.0.0.1:8081/ROOM` connects to a room